hiveeyes/beradio/README.rst

 About
 =====

-``serial-to-mqtt`` receives telemetry data over the air and feeds them into the MQTT bus.
-It ingests payloads from a serial interface, sanitizes and decodes them from ``Bencode`` format and publishes its data to a MQTT topic.
+``serial-to-mqtt`` processes telemetry data received over the air and feeds it into MQTT.
+It ingests message payloads from a serial interface, sanitizes and decodes them from ``Bencode`` format and publishes its data to a MQTT topic.
 The topic name is derived from some parameters contained in the data of the message, the topic template used for this is currently programmed to ``{topic}/{network_id}/{gateway_id}/{node_id}/{name}``, where ``topic=hiveeyes``.
 The actual values will get separated and mapped - currently in code - and formatted in different kinds when republishing them to MQTT.

 To get an idea how things are translated, let's assume we receive this message over the air, encoded using ``Bencode`` format::